Their profile remains on our site to acknowledge their contribution to our organisation.

-Mark is a skilled organisational leader who has led Lirata since its inception in 2010.
+Mark is a skilled consultant and organisational leader who founded Lirata's consultancy practice in 2010.
 Mark has been working in and around the health and community services sector since the 1990s, in a wide variety of roles covering management, service delivery, advocacy, research and evaluation, service development and quality auditing.

 Since 2005 Mark has been involved in designing, implementing and commissioning program review and evaluation projects in the fields of legal assistance services, community and tertiary health, financial inclusion, housing and homelessness, mental health, family violence and education.
 They led the team which in 2017 received a national evaluation award from Financial Literacy Australia for the evaluation of Firmer Foundations, a women’s financial capability development program.